 LASER FOR FERTILITY

-Copley Acupuncture is the first acupuncture clinic in Boston to offer patients this clinically-tested system that uses low level laser to stimulate blood flow to the reproductive organs and enhance cellular energy production.
+Copley Acupuncture is the first acupuncture clinic in the United States to offer patients this clinically-tested system that uses low level laser to stimulate blood flow to the reproductive organs and enhance cellular energy production.
 It is particularly promising for couples struggling with age-related reproductive problems.

 Western reproductive medicine has traditionally maintained that aging and declining egg quality is irreversible.
 Recent ground-breaking research with low level laser therapy from Denmark and Japan is showing that it may be possible to improve egg quality and improve fertility in women.
 The studies show that low level laser therapy used on acupuncture points on the neck and over the abdomen enhance mitochondrial activity and ATP production, increase blood flow and helps to reduce oxidative damage.
 These studies are showing that low level laser may significantly boost the pregnancy rates of women who have been unsuccessful with other assisted reproductive treatments like vitro fertilization (IVF).